TengerTechnologies/Fuzzyficator/README.md

 # Fuzzyficator
-(Work In Progress) A Gcode postprocessing script to add non-planar "Fuzzyskin" to top flat surfaces.
+(Work In Progress) A Gcode postprocessing script to add non-planar "Fuzzyskin" to top flat surfaces and overhangs.

-# Important note, if you use Orcaslicer for Bambu printers, use the fuzzyficator_bambustudio.py it works with orca too

 (Dear Youtubers if you make a Video about this, I would be glad if you could link to my channel <3 https://www.youtube.com/@tengertechnologies )

-There are versions for Bambustudio, Orcaslicer and Prusaslicer.
+The Fuzzyficator.py works for Bambustudio, Orcaslicer and Prusaslicer.

 Use it at your on risk.

-The script automatically reads your fuzzyskin settings and applies them to the top surfaces.
+The Fuzzyficator script automatically reads your fuzzyskin settings and applies them to the top and bottom surfaces.
+If you want to use the overhang fuzzyskin, enable supports.
+Otherwise it will end up in a failed overhang.

 You can overite the settings with: